VishnuVishwas/Python-Projects/Python-Basics/learnings/01_14_data_structures/README.md

+      - Lists
+        - Create List
+        - Nested List
+        - size of list
-- list.py
+        - String to list
+        - Adding elements to list

-  - creating a list
+        - Reverse a list -> reverse()
-  - Checking for element
-  - length of list
+        - Removing elements from the list

-  - adding element
+      - Tuples
-  - deleting element
+        - Creating Tuple
-  - reverse
+        -  Using for loop
-  - sort
+        -  Tuple unpacking
-  - types of copying list
+        -  Concatenation of Tuples

-- tuples.py

-  - Creating tuples
-  - Creating a tuple using list
+        -  Delete a tuple
-  - Unpacking tuples
-  - Frequency of element

-- dictionary.py
+      - Dictionary
-  - Create dictionary
+      - Create
-  - Access items
-  - List all keys, values and items
-  - verify if key exists
-  - change values
-  - remove items
-  - clear dictionary
-  - copy dictinary
-  - nested dictionary
+      - Accessing